i0ntempest/Adobe-Downloader/readme-en.md

 ## ⚠️ Warning

-**For all the SwiftUI seniors, I am just a SwiftUI newbie, some of the code comes from Claude, OpenAI and Apple, etc.**
-\
 **If you have any optimization suggestions or questions about Adobe Downloader, please open an issue or contact [@X1a0He](https://t.me/X1a0He_bot) via Telegram.**